By Mike Loughrin, CEO of Transformance Advisors

 This first element in effective strategy execution is critical.
 If you do not have a great strategy in terms of three to five well formulated strategic initiatives, then you have no chance at implementation.

-Everyone Engaged
+2. Everyone Engaged and Aligned

-- Measurement Workshops: Performance measurements need to be reviewed and aligned with driving behaviors that will take you where you want to go.
+- Measurement Workshops: Performance measurements need to be reviewed and aligned with driving behaviors which will take you where you want to go.
 The vision should have been developed in terms of a balanced scorecard and this will provide an excellent format for the review and adjustment of other performance measurements.

 After everyone is engaged and aligned, the next key element is to take a disciplined approach to managing each strategic initiative.
 This disciplined approach includes:

 - Improvement Projects: All improvement projects need to be directly linked to and sponsored by one or more of the strategic initiatives.
 The scope for each project should be clearly defined and the project team should be organized for success.
-While the executive sponsor does not need to be intimately involved, they do need to support each project team and must be able to provide guidance and clear road blocks.
+While the executive sponsor does not need to be intimately involved, they do need to support each project team and must be able to provide guidance and clear roadblocks.

 - Individual Plans: Most value added work comes from individuals working as part of a team.
-It is critical that action items for each project are assigned to the right individual and that these people have the time, talent, tools, and desire to accomplish the task at hand.
+It is critical the action items for each project are assigned to the right individual and these people have the time, talent, tools, and desire to accomplish the task at hand.
 This includes actions such as pulling together a small group to brainstorm for solutions and implementing an improvement.

 This third element is the workhorse when it comes to effective strategy execution.
 It as an absolute imperative for each strategic initiative to have a fully engaged executive sponsor.
-This does not mean that the executive sponsor is in every project team meeting or that they need to approve every decision.
-It does mean that they are committed to success and have prioritized their workload accordingly.
+This does not mean the executive sponsor is in every project team meeting or they need to approve every decision.
+It does mean they are committed to success and have prioritized their workload accordingly.

-Course Corrections
+4. Refinements and Course Corrections

 Turning initiatives into projects with action items will get you going with a great start.
 Then, something changes and you need to react.
 You must have processes in place for the routine assessment of your progress and the ability to make course corrections to meet new challenges and new opportunities.